whitehaven/residency-mastermind/README.md

 - some rotations change over time - how can I change a rotation requirement from one year to another? - fortunately only this year's requirements matter; old rotations just have to count toward existing requirments
 - as above, rotations should generally change on block transition dates to facilitate office work

+### 2025-08-08

+`9f08d6fa84cca1f5fddbb30f3b20a28f33a747dd` - working do-this-year preference generator for relevant rotations

+Test data generator is now working, now for the actual program.